terramate-io/terramate-docs/cli/cmdline/list.md

 # List

 The `terramate list` command lists all Terramate stacks in the current directory recursively.
-These can be additionally filtered based on Terramate Cloud status with the `--cloud-status=<status>` filter (valid statuses are documented on the [trigger page](./experimental/experimental-trigger.md))
+These can be additionally filtered based on Terramate Cloud status with the `--status=<status>` filter (valid statuses are documented on the [trigger page](./experimental/experimental-trigger.md))

 ## Usage